Tyrrrz/Ressy/Readme.md

 #### Manifest resources

-A manifest resource (type `24`) contains XML data that identifies and describes native assemblies that the application should bind to at run-time.
+A manifest resource (type `24`) contains XML data that identifies and describes native assemblies that the application should bind to at run time.
 It may also contain other information, such as application settings, requested execution level, and more.

 > [!NOTE]